ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish/varnish.md

 -p pipe_timeout=600

 Within the DAEMON_OPTS sections in the file /etc/varnish/varnish.params.
 You need to restart Varnish for this setting to take effect.

-Please note Varnish will need a restart for this change to take effect.

 ### Configuration Test
 It's very important to run a configuration test before starting/restarting the Varnish service.
 You can run a configuration test with the following command: